-If you are looking for a position, it is important to understand that just because you cannot find work in the market you are currently in does not mean there is no work available.
-The smartest thing you can often do is look in a new area, and you will discover the work.
+If you are looking for a position, it is important to understand that just because you cannot find work in your current market does not mean there is no work available.
+The smartest thing you can often do is to look in a new area, and you will discover the work.

 When a law firm is in a growth mode like this, it hires people recklessly and quickly.
 It is not carefully managed, and it often believes that growth and success will continue indefinitely.
-These firms will hire people without business who are senior because they are over-confident.
+These firms will hire senior people without business because they are over-confident.
 They are great firms to get jobs in, and the best recruiters know how to find them.

-What happens to all of these firms, though, is they either die when they get over-extended and cannot meet their obligations – or (in most cases), they become professionally managed and start instituting all sorts of procedures.
+What eventually happens to all of these firms, though, is they either die when they get over-extended and cannot meet their obligations, or in most cases, they become professionally managed and start instituting all sorts of procedures.

 You get the idea.
-The point is that the more mature a firm gets, the less likely a firm is to hire people who fit outside the box of what it is used to looking for.
+The point is that the more mature a firm gets, the less likely it is to hire people who fit outside the box of what it is used to looking for.

 I contacted a partner I knew at the firm.
 "I agree it is stupid not to talk to this guy," the partner told me, "but that's our policy."

 More established firms are always going to be much more difficult to get into.
-An attorney needs to find a firm that is growing and has not "settled in" if they hope to get in to a new firm without business.
+An attorney needs to find a firm that is growing and has not "settled in" if he or she hopes to get into a new firm without business.

-The dumbest thing that any attorney inside of any law firm can do is not bust his ass doing work for partners with a lot of business inside of law firms.
+The dumbest thing that any attorney inside of any law firm can do is not bust ass doing work for partners with a lot of business.
 You should shine their shoes and walk their dog if they ask you to.
 People with a lot of business can actually make your entire career if you do good work for them.

-A strong advocate (with a lot of business) is generally what a young attorney needs to make partner and stay a partner inside of a large law firm.
-I've seen more attorneys than I can count make partner due to a relationship with a partner with a lot of business.
-I HAVE SEEN MORE ATTORNEYS THAN I CAN COUNT NOT MAKE PARTNER AND LOSE JOBS DUE TO AN ABSENCE OF THESE SORTS OF RELATIONSHIPS.
+A strong advocate with a lot of business is what most young attorneys need to make partner and stay a partner inside of a large law firm.
+I've seen more attorneys than I can count make partner due to a relationship with another partner who has a lot of business.
+I HAVE SEEN MORE ATTORNEYS THAN I CAN COUNT NOT MAKE PARTNER AND LOSE THEIR JOBS DUE TO AN ABSENCE OF THESE SORTS OF RELATIONSHIPS.

 - See The Importance of and How to Find a Mentor for more information.

-I know very well-compensated partners in their mid-60s that have been working for the same (now octogenarian) partners their entire careers.
-When you work for people with a lot of business, they will take pride in taking care of you and helping you.
+I know very well-compensated partners in their mid-60s who have been working for the same (now octogenarian) partners for their entire careers.
+When you work hard for people with a lot of business, they will take pride in taking care of you and helping you.

-If you are unhappy at your current firm, and do not have enough work and do not have any business, if you wait long enough the economic environment will eventually improve.
-When the economic environment gets active enough, there will be work somewhere – maybe even in a better firm than you are at right now.
+If you are unhappy at your current firm and do not have enough work or any business, if you wait long enough the economic environment will improve.
+Every market eventually improves.
+This is just how it works.
+And when the economic environment gets active enough, there will be work somewhere, maybe even in a better firm than you are at right now.

 - In-house attorneys suddenly become marketable to law firms.